Brazil travel advice

 • São Paulo

-Tourists are mostly affected by theft, but incidents of violent crime have occurred.
+Tourists are mostly affected by theft, but incidents of violent crime also occur.

 Violent crime